sduenasg/pio_palnagotchi/README.md

 - Fixes and library updates
 - Change mood more frequently
 - New moods
+- Complains about their current hardware and not being able to PWN like a Pwnagotchi

 Ideas to implement:
 - Ability to change palnagotchi's name through the menu